-Ashok Rajamani is busy dancing among the dewdrops in the garden since hearing that his Pulitzer Prize-Luminary Commended Memoir, 'THE DAY MY BRAIN EXPLODED: A TRUE STORY' (published by Algonquin Books), has just been optioned to be a major motion picture by Animus Films.
+Ashok Rajamani is busy dancing among the dewdrops in the garden since hearing that his Pulitzer Prize-Luminary Commended Memoir, 'THE DAY MY BRAIN EXPLODED: A TRUE STORY' (published by Algonquin Books), might be optioned for the big screen.

 Most importantly, he is the survivor of a catastrophic, near-fatal brain hemorrhage at the age of 25.
 Though surviving, he was left with lifelong bisected blindness, epilepsy, distorted hearing, erratic transient amnesia, metal staples in his brain, and ultimately, a carved skull courtesy of open brain surgery.
 The final consequence of his body's very own 9-11: his first book -- an irreverent and decidedly unconventional memoir about a day that exploded not only his brain, but the world around him, entitled THE DAY MY BRAIN EXPLODED: A TRUE STORY.

 The memoir received worldwide acclaim, include raves from Pulitzer Prize Luminary Jane Smiley, Publisher's Weekly, Harper's Magazine, Booklist, The Times of India, Washington Post, The Atlantic Monthly, BBC, and more.
 Ashok also performed the unabridged audio production of the book, which was called by Dr. Gregory O’Shanick, Medical Director Emeritus of the Brain Injury Association of America, a “groundbreaking masterpiece.”

 After the hemorrhage, he emerged as a proud brain injury rights advocate, becoming a board member of the International Brain Injury Survivors Network, Subject Matter Expert (SME) for the Brain Injury Association of America, and guest host on Brain Injury Radio.